kaizhu256/node-electron-lite/README.md

     "bin": {
         "electron": "lib.electron.js"
     },
-    "description": "this zero-dependency package will download and install the electron (v1.6.14) prebuilt-binary from https://github.com/electron/electron/releases", "devDependencies": {
+    "description": "this zero-dependency package will download and install the electron (v1.6.15) prebuilt-binary from https://github.com/electron/electron/releases, with a working web-demo", "devDependencies": {
         "utility2": "kaizhu256/node-utility2#alpha"
     },